 - Southwestern Public Service (SPS) customers may learn more about their COVID-19 related payment options at https://www.xcelenergy.com/covid-19_response/our_commitment.

 - Southwestern Electric Power Co.
 (SWEPCO) customers who are behind on their energy bills may find additional flexible payment options and set up payment arrangements by contacting SWEPCO at: www.SWEPCO.com/Assist

 - El Paso Electric customers may learn more about payment arrangements at: www.EPElectric.com/Residential/Customer-Service.

 If residential consumers receive electricity service from an electric cooperative or municipally owned utility, such as Austin Energy in Austin or CPS Energy in San Antonio, they should contact them directly to request information about any COVID-19-related assistance that they may be offering residential consumers.
 These entities are largely outside of the PUCT’s jurisdiction.

-Working with the PUCT, the Office of Public Utility Counsel is strongly committed to helping eligible residential customers who are experiencing COVID-19-related financial hardship maintain their electricity, water and wastewater service during the COVID-19 crisis.
+Working with the PUCT, the Office of Public Utility Counsel is strongly committed to helping residential customers who are experiencing COVID-19-related financial hardship maintain their electricity, water and wastewater service during the COVID-19 pandemic.

 Other Financial Aid

 211 helps Texans find financial assistance to pay for housing and other essential services.
 This helpful resource also provides a COVID-19 screening tool that you can download if you or someone you are caring for experiences symptoms.
 Simply dial 2-1-1 or visit: www.211.org/services/covid19